Important: Design Course Changes for Fall 2023

 • 17-537: Artificial Intelligence Methods for Social Good

-• The remaining electives can be chosen from the above lists or from this pre-approved list of HCI electives.
+• Select 2 more electives: The remaining 2 electives can be chosen from the above lists or from this pre-approved list of HCI electives.
 Other options will require approval from the program director.

-The Psychology requirement of the HCI Core will be satisfied through the Constrained Category 1: Cognition, Choice and Behavior.
+NOTE: The Psychology requirement of the HCI core will satisfy the General Education requirement for Category 1: Cognition, Choice & Behavior.

 A free elective is any Carnegie Mellon course.
 However, a maximum of 9 units of Physical Education and/or Military Science (ROTC) and/or Student-Led (StuCo) courses may be used toward fulfilling graduation requirements.
-These could be used for optional Research Track or an optional HCI minor.
+These could be used for optional Research Track or an optional minor or concentration.

 Computing @ Carnegie Mellon 99-10x course (3 units)